postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-11-20-newbutton.md

 In **ADVANCED**, create a new monitor, documentation, and a mock server.

-You can select ‘Use a Template’ to use templates that are helpful to developers and DevOps operations, such as DNS and link checkers.
+You can select ‘Use a Template’ to for templates that help you:
+* Check links

+* Track Github issues

+* Verify non-MFA access to AWS accounts

+* Monitor status of URLS

+* Check DNS records

+* Use Postman Echos to test your REST client and make sample API call

 You can also indicate whether to show the **Create New** modal each time you open Postman.